Scherf: Name

-If necessary, a 1-pfennig piece could simply be divided into two halves, hence the naming Helbing, Hälbling, Helblinger or Helling ("halfling").
+If necessary, a 1-pfennig piece could simply be divided into two halves, hence the naming Helbing, Hälbling, Helblinger, or Helling ("halfling").
 However, the scherf should be distinguished from the heller, although this was also worth half a pfennig at times.
 The Hälbling often appears under the name Obol or Obolus, but should not be confused with the ancient Greek obolus.

 Scherflein and verscherbeln

 Scherflein is the diminutive form of Scherf.
-This term has survived to this day in a idiom that goes back to Martin Luther's Bible translation : "sein Scherflein zu etwas beitragen" ("his mite to contribute something").
+This term has survived to this day in an idiom that goes back to Martin Luther's Bible translation : "sein Scherflein zu etwas beitragen" ("his mite to contribute something").
 This refers to a small but commendable contribution.

 The expression verscherbeln meaning "sell below value" is possibly also derived from Late Middle High German scher(p)f.